 The overall rating is used to display the star rating for the Destination element on the service form.
 A rating of 100 translates into a 5-star rating; a rating of 80 translates into a 4-star rating, and so on.

-To find out why Commander chose a particular destination for a requested service, or why no destinations were valid:
+For a service request, you can examine why Commander chose a particular destination, or why no destinations were valid.

 - they were invalid for this service - for example, destinations that don't provide a required placement attribute